c-snell/docs/blogs/peer_persistence_blog_rh.md

 replicated-pvc   Bound     pvc-ca03a916-a6fb-434c-bc00-6b8   200Gi      RWO            rep-sc                     1m
 ```

-As the volumes are dynamically created by the HPE CSI Driver within the OpenShift cluster, Remote Copy replication between the **default** and **secondary** Primera storage arrays transparent to Kubernetes.
-Check the replication status by logging into both Primera arrays to see the sync status of the Remote Copy Group.
+As the volumes are dynamically created by the HPE CSI Driver and made available to the OpenShift cluster, replication between the **default** and **secondary** Primera storage arrays using Remote Copy is transparent to Kubernetes.

-Run `showrcopy` to verify status.
+Verify the replication status by logging into both Primera arrays to see the sync status of the Remote Copy Group by running `showrcopy` to verify the replication status.

 ```markdown
 $ showrcopy